top of page

 Second Warning Letter

-A phone call will be made to the parent/guardian and a conference between the teacher, student, and parent/guardian will take place to discuss the incident(s) so that necessary changes can be made.
+Will be emailed the parent/guardian and a phone call will be made to the parent/guardian to schedule a conference between administration, teacher, student, and parent/guardian to discuss the incident(s) so that necessary changes can be made.

-Mailed to the student’s residence and the student is put on probationary status.
+An Education Evaluation meeting is scheduled by the Director in accordance with the "Missed Assignment, Fails to Make Educational Progress & Involuntary Removal Policy".
 This meeting, between the teacher, parent/guardian, student, and any necessary support personnel (i.e., Counselor, Site leader, and Special Ed.
-Coordinator,) is mandatory to discuss next steps or to determine whether Independent Study is the appropriate strategy for this student (EC 51747 c (7).
+Coordinator,) is mandatory to determine whether Independent Study is the appropriate strategy for this student (EC 51747 c (7).
 The student may be referred back to his/her school of residence.
-Any further academic/behavior misconduct will result in the student being withdrawn.

 For a full explanation of family expectations and all school policies, please refer to the Pacific Charter School Student-Parent Handbook.